akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/using_cmis_download.md

 ![Generic component](img/fuse_generic_component.png)

-Have you seen the HUGE list of Camel components that are available by using the *Generic* component? (before you filterd it to "cmis").
-To be honest: I've no clue what they're all good for, but surely one can do a lot of things with them.
+Have you seen the HUGE list of Camel components that are available by using the *Generic* component? (before you filtered it to "cmis").
+To be honest: I've no clue what they're all good for, but surely one can do a lot of cool things with them.

 The *Uri* of the component is
 ```